-CERTIFICATE TRACK COURSES
+CERTIFICATE COURSES

-Students can select a certificate track from the 6 listed options consisting of 12 hours of designated classes.
-When completed within the Master of Arts degree, an additional 9 credit hours of electives are required for degree completion.
+Students can select a certificate track from the six listed options consisting of 12 hours of designated classes.
+When completed within the Master of Arts degree plus an academic concentration, an additional 3 credit hours of electives are required for degree completion.